-Wanda is Chief Facilitator at A'Dorn Studios, formerly
+Wanda Dorn is Chief Facilitator (CEO), at A'Dorn Studios, formerly

 agencies and foreign executives conducting business in the United States.

 a Top Blogger, YouTube celebrity, Etiquette Influencer, Culture Critic, Seminar Facilitator, Short Film Producer and Writer.